Hike from beautiful Lake Minnewanka to Stewart Canyon in Banff National Park.

 For the perfect day trip, combine this little trail with at least one of these Lake Minnewanka Scenic Drive experiences:

-- take the Lake Minnewanka Lake Cruise;
+- Take the Lake Minnewanka Lake Cruise;

-- hike to the coal mining ruins at Lower Bankhead or C-Level Cirque; or look for the mountain swing and old hermit cabin at Johnson Lake; or
+- Hike to the coal mining ruins at Lower Bankhead or C-Level Cirque;

 - Picnic at Lake Minnewanka, Johnson Lake, Two Jack Lake, or Cascade Ponds.